Effective and Efficient Dropout for Deep Convolutional Neural Networks: Experiments

 \section{Experiments}

-We evaluate the four levels of dropouts on representative stat-of-the-art CNNs on widely compared benchmark datasets, including CIFAR, SVHN and ImageNet.
-In this section, we first introduce dataset details, CNN architectures and corresponding training details adopted.
-Secondly, we evaluate the effectiveness of convolutional building blocks with proposed drop-operations of drop-neuron and drop-channel, which is the foundation for the new state-of-the-art results on CIFAR and SVHN datasets.
-Then we compare drop-neuron, drop-channel, drop-path and drop-layer together with their combinations on representative CNN architectures, based on which we propose enhancement for existing best models on CIFAR and SVHN datasets and achieve a significant better results.
+The four structural levels of dropouts are evaluated on representative CNNs on widely benchmarked datasets, including CIFAR, SVHN and ImageNet.
+We first introduce the dataset and training details and CNN architectures.
+We then evaluate the effectiveness of our building blocks with the proposed dropout operations.
+We compare \dropneuron, \dropchannel, \droppath (also \droplayer), \dropout and their combinations, with which we improve over state-of-the-art CNNs on CIFAR and SVHN datasets and achieve consistently better results.